| RECTILINEAR MOTION: DISPLACEMENT VELOCITY ACCELERATION

 velocity is the time rate of

-change of the displacement (4) definition of instantaneous velocity For
+change of the displacement (4) For

 rectilinear motion along the X axis, we don’t need the vector notation